d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 \vspace{0.5in}

-15. Next, we would mix the cards together and draw 1 card, write down if says helper or hinderer, and replace the card.
+15. Next, we would mix the cards together and draw 1 card, write down if the card says helper or hinderer, and replace the card.
 How many times would we need to repeat this process to simulate one sample?

 \vspace{0.5in}